rdegraaf/Murderhoboz/Geography/enalia.md

-## Enalia
+﻿## Enalia

 Denonym: Enali

 On a peninsula jutting south from TKTK, separated from the other major nations by The Cradle, The Bones, and The Grave, lies Enalia.
-Due in part to its hostile borders, but mostly due to its predominant population of thanays, Enalia balances itself between life and death.
+Due in part to the inhospitable territory outside its borders, but mostly due to its predominant population of thanays, Enalia balances itself between life and death.
 This is not to say that the state is weak and liable to collapse, but rather that at any given time, roughly half of Enalia's population is dead.
 Or rather, undead.
 Enali society values "civil necromancers" who